GoogleCloudPlatform/jetty-runtime/README.md

 If a WAR file is found at `$ROOT_WAR`, it is unpacked to `$ROOT_DIR` if it is newer than the directory or the directory does not exist.
 If there is no `$ROOT_WAR` or `$ROOT_DIR`, then `/app` is symbolic linked to `$ROOT_DIR`.
 If a `$ROOT_DIR` is discovered or made by this script, then it is set as the working directory.
+See [Extending the image](#extending-the-image) below for some examples of adding an application as a WAR file or directory.

 The command line executed is effectively (where $@ are the args passed into the docker entry point):
 ```